 What is more quintessentially Dutch than a windmill?
 Walk along the canals to see this historic windmill offering tours and expansive city views.

-Stroll along Haarlem’s side streets and alleyways to find beautiful old-world architecture and boutique shopping opportunities.
+While staying in Haarlem, stroll along the side streets and alleyways to find beautiful old-world architecture and boutique shopping opportunities.
 Every cobblestone street offers something new and sometimes just wandering brings the greatest rewards.
 We were here in November and they were just starting to decorate for Christmas.
 I’d imagine it’s even more beautiful in December with full blown holiday magic.

 Where to Eat